AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-30/acsd-50336-product-alert-emails-not-sent.md

 1. Log in as a customer on the storefront.
 1. Open a product that is not in stock.
 1. Subscribe to receive a notification when the product is *back in stock*.
-1. Update the product from Admin to be back in stock.
+1. Update the product from [!UICONTROL Admin] to be _back in stock_.

 <u>Expected results</u>: